Northflow Research Lab — Internal Division

 The European Flexibility Operating System (EFOS)

-Initiative paper outlining EFOS as a proposed European public–private digital infrastructure for harmonised, cross-border energy system flexibility management.
-Addresses EU directives including DES, Green Deal, EPBD, Data Act, AI Act, and Net Zero Industry Act.
+Initiative paper outlining EFOS as a proposed European public–private digital infrastructure for harmonised, cross-border energy system flexibility management, aligned with relevant European regulatory frameworks and energy system directives.
 Clarifies EFOS as a long-term digital backbone for EU system objectives, not a commercial software product.

 Research publicationDigital SovereigntyPublic discussion draft